ahrebel/rhesustracking/README.md

 >
 > - **Offline Video Processing:** Analyze pre–recorded trial videos.
 > - **DeepLabCut–Based Landmark Detection:** Use a trained DLC model to detect key eye landmarks (pupils and corners).
-> - **Gaze Mapping:** Use a trained regression model (optional) to accurately translate eye coordinates to screen coordinates.
+> - **Gaze Mapping:** Use a trained regression model to accurately translate eye coordinates to screen coordinates.
 > - **Visualization:** Generate heatmaps and CSV summaries of time spent looking at each screen region.
 > - **Cross–Platform Support:** Runs on both macOS and Windows (CPU–only supported).
 > - **Optional Head–Pose Estimation:** Includes head roll estimation using facial landmarks.